polterguy/sulphur-five/README.md

 I have a sample demonstration of the system installed on my own _"Home Cloud"_.
 Be warned though, that this is website running on an old converted laptop, converted into a Ubuntu web server, running out of my living room, on an average home internet connection.
-So it might be slow, especially if a lot of users are accessing it atthe same time.
-If you'd like to check it out, feel free to [visit my home](https://homw.gaiasoul.com).
+So it might be slow, especially if a lot of users are accessing it at the same time.
+If you'd like to check it out, feel free to [visit my home](https://home.gaiasoul.com).
 I have only shared some very few files though, and I do not accept anonymous uploads.

 ## License